12q1/local_docs/words/ahead.md

-# ahead
+# Ahead

 ---
-## Adverb #adverb
+#adverb
 - **In or to the front; in [[advance]]; onward.**
 - **In the direction one is facing or moving.**
  - _Example: Just ahead you can see the cliffs._
 - **In or for the future.**
  - _Example: There may be tough times ahead._
 - **At an earlier time.**
  - _Example: He paid his rent ahead._
 - **Having progressed more.**
  - _Example: In all of his classes Jack was ahead._
 ---

 ### Antonyms